gemini3d/gemini3d/docs/Readme_references.md

 # Publications Using GEMINI

-Since its first appearance in 2012, GEMINI has been used in over 15 publications, and 4 thesis focusing on local-scale ionospheric dynamics.
+Since its first appearance in 2012, GEMINI has been used in over 15 publications, and 6 theses focusing on local-scale ionospheric dynamics.

 ## Peer-reviewed journal articles